fedkeshav/eda-online-shopping/_README.md

 ## Folder structure
 - The raw data can be found in the file 'customer_data.csv'.
 - The packages needed to run the code can be found in 'environment.yml'
 - All python files required to explore and analyse the data can be found in the 'Python' folder.
+The 'db' files are where classes and functions are created.
+Rest of the python files start with 'data' - they contain data extraction, data exploration and data analysis.
 - The output of the exploration and analyses can be found in the 'Outputs' folder.